Pros and Cons of 5 Residential Carpet Fibres

 Olefin is oleophilic, meaning it has an affinity for oils.
 That’s why you see those yellow traffic lanes develop.
 This yellowing is hard to remove and can even be permanent in extreme situations.
 Due to this oil-loving characteristic and the fact that olefin is water and chemical-resistant, it can be challenging to clean.

-Over-wetting olefin berber will also cause musty, mildewy odours.
+Over-wetting the olefin berber will also cause musty, mildewy odours.
 Not a very pleasant experience and unsanitary to say the least!

 Wool residential carpet fibres